 $tr = Test-DeployRuleSetCompliance MyEsxi42

-- Examine the differences between what is in the rule set and what the host is currently using.
+- Examine the differences between the contents of the rule set and configuration of the host.

 - Remediate the host to use the revised rule set the next time you boot the host.